vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/articles/sons_of_sarasvatI/09_translations_of_selected_verses.md

 *Vidvān*ḤV.
 Nagaraja Rao

-Letter from Veṇk ōba Rāv and Rāmacandra Rāv to Mais ūru.
+Letter from Veṇkōba Rāv and Rāmacandra Rāv to Maisūru.

 \(An invitation to the *paṇḍitas*to attend the *Bhāgavatasaptāha*celebration to take place in Mahārāṣtra. *The first 22 ślōkas of the letter of the invitation* *have been lost. *\)